If you, or a child in your life, require assistance, call 211 or visit www.mass211.org to be connected to resources in your community.

-211 is a free, confidential, multilingual/TTY accessible service,
+211 is a free, confidential, multilingual/TTY accessible service.

 On August 7, 2012, with little fanfare, Governor Patrick signed S.2410, An Act Relative to Families and Children Engaged in Services (FACES), into the General Laws making it Chapter 240 of the Acts of 2012!
 This landmark legislation is the culmination of 7 hard-fought years spent up on Beacon Hill, and will right many of the wrongs of the decades-old CHINS system that treated truant and runaway children as criminals.
 The new legislation emphasizes community-based services for FACES.

-The law came into effect on November 5, 2012 and has major implications for the universe of individuals, organizations, courts, and state and municipal agencies and offices tasked with implementing the new legislation.
+The law came into effect on November 5, 2012 and has major implications for the universe of individuals, organizations, courts, school systems and state and municipal agencies and offices tasked with implementing the new legislation.
 Below are a number of documents provided by a variety of sources which are meant to serve as guidelines for the many audiences which serve these children and their families.

 To read the legislation in its entirety: Chapter 240 of the Acts and Regulations of 2012: An Act Regarding Families and Children Engaged in Services

 To read a history of the CHINS Reform process, access prior testimony, and learn more about the fight to change a broken system, visit the CHINS Reform History page.

 Among Ch.240 of the Acts of 2012’s provisions, the legislation establishes a Families and Children Requiring Assistance Advisory Board (Advisory Board).
 The Advisory Board’s duties include advising EOHHS, collecting and reporting data, and monitoring implementation of the legislation specifically around family resource centers.